jinsuk312/eCommerce/README.md

 # eCommerce

-eCommerce is a full stack react application that will sells clothing via Stripe API.
+eCommerce is a full stack react application that sells clothing via Stripe API.

 ## Tools Used?